MillerRabin/intention-storage/readme.md

 the devices to do a complex things together.

 The essence of the network of intentions is best described by the following example.
-Many of us have our own smartphones or laptops.
+Many of us have our own smartphones and laptops.
 Every modern smartphone and laptops has camera and microphone.
 So its can "see" and "hear".
 **The kettle.** The kettle do not have any camera or microphone.
 It connected to the power line through smart socket.